Hanayashiki Ukifune-en 花やしき浮舟園

 Access

-[Train] Approximately 17 minutes walk from Uji Station on the JR Nara Line; [Car] Approximately 8 minutes from Keiji Bypass Uji Nishi IC
+[Train] Approximately a 17-minute walk from Uji Station on the JR Nara Line; [Car] Approximately 8-minute walk from Keiji Bypass Uji Nishi IC

 • TEL